Tokyo Daigaku Monogatari

 Tokyo Daigaku Monogatari (東京大学物語) is a Japanese manga series written and illustrated by Tatsuya Egawa.
 It was published in Shogakukan's Big Comic Spirits from 1992 to 2001, its chapters were collected in 34 tankōbon volumes.
 The story follows, high schooler Naoki Murakami who asks Haruka Mizuno to date him.
 They date while both worry about their upcoming university entrance examinations.

-As of January 2004, Tokyo Daigaku Monogatari had over 20 million copies in circulation, making it one of the best-selling manga series.
+The manga has had over 20 million copies in circulation, making it one of the best-selling manga series.

 Plot

 Naoki Murakami, a third-year student at Hakodate Koyo High School, is a man who has the triple threat of good looks, a sharp mind, and outstanding motor nerves.
 One day, Murakami is taken by his friend, Sano, to see the women's tennis club match at his high school.
 Murakami fell in love at first sight with Haruka Mizuno, who was playing a match at that time, and the next day he applied for a date, and the relationship started.